 A filling is most often used as a treatment for cavities.
 To place a filling, our dentist will remove the decayed portion of the tooth, then filling the empty area with a bonding material to restore the tooth to its natural size and shape.
 There are two strong bonding materials often used in fillings: Amalgam (silver-coloured) and composite (natural tooth shades).
 The location in your mouth and the extent of the decay will determine the type of material best suited for the filling.
 We also look at the cost and any potential insurance coverage to help you determine the option best suited for your needs.

-The best way to prevent cavities from occurring and requiring a filling is to practice good oral hygiene.
+Practicing good oral hygiene is the best way to prevent cavities from occurring and requiring a filling.
 We always recommend brushing at least twice a day and flossing daily.
-Regular dental hygiene appointments and oral exams should be scheduled for both adults and children.
-Our experienced dentists and dental hygienists can help teach children how to take good care of their teeth at home.
+Regular dental hygiene appointments and oral exams should be scheduled for adults and children.
+Our experienced dentists and dental hygienists can help teach children how to care for their teeth at home.

 Signs That You Might Have a Cavity